"Free" tablets are costing prison inmates a fortune

 Prisons have always been divided by the assistance of families—who can afford commissary food, or who can purchase non-state-issued clothing and necessities.
 Now, that divide has gone digital, and it’s private contractors and state governments that have benefited from this arrangement.
 In Ohio, for example, the state makes $1.3 million annually in commissions from JPay services, according to its budget.

-The Prison Policy Institute, a criminal justice and public policy think tank, estimates that each year, families of incarcerated individuals spend upward of $3 billion on goods provided by private companies to prisoners, including technology services.
+The Prison Policy Initiative, a criminal justice and public policy think tank, estimates that each year, families of incarcerated individuals spend upward of $3 billion on goods provided by private companies to prisoners, including technology services.
 PPI also estimates that up to 72 percent of the prison technology services market, which includes tablets and video visitation, is dominated by just two companies: GTL and Securus, the company that owns JPay.

 Both Securus, founded in 1986, and GTL (formerly Global Tel Link), founded in 1989, started off by offering call services in prisons at exorbitant rates.
 But with the advent of personal technology, the companies have expanded their offerings to personal tablets and Voice over Internet Protocol (VoiP) calls.
 GTL released its first tablet in 2013.
 In 2015, its rival, Securus, acquired JPay, a company that had been selling tablets since 2012.